Dendrocnide moroides: Pharmacology

 The cause of the intense pain has been the subject of scientific research since European explorers first encountered the plant in the mid-19th century.
 While it is known that a cocktail of toxins is contained within the trichomes, its exact nature was not fully understood as of 2018.
 It is known that the active constituents are very stable, since dead leaves found on the forest floor and even decades-old laboratory specimens can still inflict the sting.

-Early studies suggested that a variety of compounds, such as histamine, acetylcholine, 5-hydroxytryptamine and formic acid, could be responsible; however none of these has been proven to produce a similar intensity or duration of pain to those exhibited by the sting from the plant.
+Early studies suggested that a variety of compounds, such as histamine, acetylcholine, 5-hydroxytryptamine and formic acid, could be responsible; however, none of these has been proven to produce a similar intensity or duration of pain to those exhibited by the sting from the plant.
 Around 1970 a new compound was identified and given the name moroidin.
-It was for a time thought possibly to be the causative agent; however later research showed that it did not cause the same effects as a sting from the plant.
+It was for a time thought possibly to be the causative agent; however, later research showed that it did not cause the same effects as a sting from the plant.

 In 2020 a previously unknown family of disulfide-rich peptides was identified by a group of researchers and given the name gympietides.
-These compounds were shown to produce significant pain responses in laboratory tests.
-Moreover, their complex structure resembling the inhibitor cystine knot made them highly stable, explaining how the sting lasts for such a long time.
+These compounds were shown to be similar to some toxins found in cone snails, and produce significant pain responses in laboratory tests.
+Moreover, their complex structure – resembling the inhibitor cystine knot – made them highly stable, explaining how the sting lasts for such a long time.

 There has been anecdotal evidence of some plants having no sting but still possessing the hairs, suggesting a chemical change to the toxin.

 Remedies

 A commonly recommended first-aid treatment is to use depilatory wax or sticky tape to remove the hairs.
 The Kuku Yalanji people of Mossman Gorge used a method that was essentially similar, making a juice from the fruits or roots of the plant and applying it to the affected area, before scraping it off with a mussel shell once it had become sticky.
 Mechanical removal is not always successful however, as the hairs are so tiny that the skin will often close over them, making removal impossible.

 Various other treatments, mostly ineffectual, have been tried over time.
 They include bathing the affected area in hot water, applying papaya ointment, xylocaine or lignocaine cream, and even swabbing with dilute hydrochloric acid.
-All of these have, at best, temporary effect.
+All of these have, at best, a temporary effect.

 Anecdotal stories

-Anecdotes of encounters with Gympie-gympie are numerous, and many can be dismissed as yarns, such as one which involves using the leaves as toilet paper (the user would have been stung when they first picked up the leaf, and unlikely to have proceeded to use it in the intended manner).
+Anecdotes of encounters with gympie-gympie are numerous, and range in accuracy, such as one which involves using the leaves as toilet paper (the user would have been stung when they first picked up the leaf, and unlikely to have proceeded to use it in the intended manner).
 Nevertheless, some have been documented, such as horses having to be rested after being stung, or even becoming violent and having to be shot.
 Only one report of a human fatality attributed to any Dendrocnide species (in this case D. cordata) is confirmed, which occurred in New Guinea in 1922.